b1naryth1ef/rowboat/README.md

 ### How Do I Contribute?

 To get a local version of rowboat running, you will need [docker-compose](https://docs.docker.com/compose/) setup locally.
 Once installed, you can simply run `docker-compose up` and in theory all your dependencies should be setup.
-You may have rerun the command after your first setup because of the way Postgres tables are created.
+You may have to rerun the command after your first setup because of the way Postgres tables are created.
 To give yourself global administrator, run `docker-compose exec web ./manage.py add-global-admin USER_ID_HERE`.
 Finally, you must make sure to copy the example configuration and properly replace the values within.

 ## Can You Add Rowboat To My Server?